bkirman/bkirman.github.io/README.md

-# Source for bkirman.github.io
+# Source for bkirman.github.io (https://ben.kirman.org)

-Not much of interest in the source.
+Not much of interest in the source, as everthing is on the site.

 Uses [11ty](11ty.dev), hosted on [Github Pages](https://pages.github.com/).
 Might be of some interest if you are trying to do similar.
 I followed [this guide from Tom Hiskey](https://tomhiskey.co.uk/blog/deploying-eleventy-to-github-pages-one-way/).